spencertipping/nfu/README.md

 Files can also be specified as `[http[s]:]//website/path` (handled with curl) or `[user@]host:path/file` (handled with `ssh -C`).

+The `--use` option lets you load files with Perl definitions in them.
+These definitions are then visible to any code nfu compiles.
+Note that all `--use` options must precede filenames and nfu commands.

 `nfu` accepts both long-form and short-form options, and there are a couple of different ways to write numbers.
 This is especially relevant if you're using